Skip to content

 • Autofill only ever sends a password to a page after you explicitly pick that login from the dropdown; the page can't enumerate your vault.

-• Login matching is by host name (including sub-domains), so a saved github.com login is offered on github.com and gist.github.com, but not on look-alike domains.
+• Autofill matching is by host name (including sub-domains), so a saved github.com login is offered on github.com and gist.github.com, but not on look-alike domains.
+The save prompt is wider - it also offers to update saved logins on sibling subdomains of the same registrable domain (computed against the Public Suffix List).

 • The vault is decrypted in memory only while unlocked.
 Anyone with access to the running VS Code process could read it then - the same trade-off every password manager makes once you unlock it.